lazysource/StudioSQL/README.md

    * There are many ways in which it can be achieved, need to figure out the best possible way.
 3. Read SQLite DB and show it in the tool window.

+## Constraints & Limitations

+* Currently the SQLite Database is being pulled using a Shell Script located in `resources/scripts` folder
+* The project requires `libs/sqlite-jdbc-3.8.11.2.jar` to be in global classpath of the system.

 # Contributors
 * Ishan Khanna [@ishan1604](https://twitter.com/ishan1604)